10. Separate Assembly and Objects

 This file, intmuldiv.a, contains no main program and has no starting address.
 Some aspects of the file illustrate good programming practice.
 For example, the title of the file begins with the file name and the remainder briefly describes the contents, so assembly listings are always self-descriptive.
 The subtitles before each routine add additional documentation.
 Many assemblers provide similar documentation support, and where they do not, careful use of comments can achieve the same effect.
 The SMAL assembler uses the subtitles in the source file to create a table of contents for the listing file.

 We adopted a naming convention here that is worth noting.
 Instead of calling our multiplication and division routines MULTIPLY and DIVIDE, we have named them INTMUL and INTDIV.
 There could be many different multiply and divide routines in a large program, perhaps for integers, long integers, floating point numbers and complex numbers.
 If the program was in a language like C++ or Java, we would distinguish between these using overloading rules or using object prefixes such as a.multiply(), where this means "the multiply routine belonging to the class of the variable a."
-In assembly language, we can't easily do either of these, but we can prefix the name of the subroutine with the name (or at least, with an abbreviated name) of the class to which it belongs.
+In assembly language, we can't easily do either of these, but we can prefix the name of the subroutine with the name (or an abbreviation of the name) of the class to which it belongs.

 The user of a separately compiled or assembled collection of routines typically needs to write out a list of declarations in order to access each routine.
 Nothing in most assembly languages requires that these declarations be gathered together, but we will do so.
 Specifically, we will gather all declarations needed to use the contents of intmuldiv.a into a file called intmuldiv.h, and we ask users of our multiply and divide routines write USE "intmuldiv.h" near the head of their source files.
 When the assembler processes the USE directive, it reads the contents of intmuldiv.h, so the result is exactly the same as if the entire contents of intmuldiv.h was substituted into the source file in place of the USE directive.
 Files with the suffix .h are frequently called header files; more properly, they are interface specification files.
 This is exactly the same way that C and C++ programmers have long solved the same problem.